9 Legendary Greek Mythology’s Sky Gods: Who is the God of the Sky?

 Eosphoros – God of the morning star

-EOSPHOROS (Eosphorus) was the god of the dawn star, Venus, which can be seen in the morning skies.
-At first, he was thought to be separate from Hesperus, the god of the evening star.
+Eosphoros, or Eosphorus, was the Greek god of the dawn star, Venus, visible in the morning skies.
+Initially, he was considered distinct from Hesperus, the god of the evening star, though later myths merged the two into one celestial figure.

-In vase paintings in Greek, Eosphoros-Hesperos was depicted as a young man.
-Either as a bust encircled by the bright orb of his star or as a winged god holding the torch and wearing a starry aureole as his headdress.
+In Greek art, Eosphoros-Hesperos was often depicted as a youthful figure.
+He appeared as a bust surrounded by the glowing orb of his star or as a winged god holding a torch, adorned with a starry aureole as his crown.

 SELENE – Goddess of Moon